 Etymology

-The word “invincible” comes from the Late Latin invincibilis, derived from Latin: in- (meaning “not”) + vincibilis (meaning “able to be overcome”).
+The word “invincible” comes from Late Latin invincibilis, derived from Latin: in- (meaning “not”) + vincibilis (meaning “able to be overcome”).
 Its root is vincere—to conquer.
 So, it literally means “not able to be conquered.”
+The term entered English in the late 1400s, originally used in discussions of power, strength, and endurance.

 Example Sentences